googleinterns/voter-central/info-compiler/README.md

 "Sentence Detector" and "Tokenizer" model files [here](http://opennlp.sourceforge.net/models-1.5/) and upload them to Google Cloud Storage.

-To use the code, please prepare and put the following in com.google.google.sps.infocompiler.Config:
+To use the code, please prepare and put the following configurations in com.google.google.sps.infocompiler.Config:
 - Project ID (referenced in com.google.sps.infocompiler.InfoCompiler)
 - Name of Cloud Storage bucket that holds the addresses file (referenced in com.google.sps.infocompiler.InfoCompiler)
 - Name of the addresses file on Cloud Storage (referenced in com.google.sps.infocompiler.InfoCompiler)